 1. It secures your network

-2. Get access to Geo-blocked services
+2. Get access to geo-blocked services

-You often hear about how TV shows and movies from some streaming provides are only available in certain countries.
+You often hear about how TV shows and movies from some streaming providers are only available in certain countries.
 A VPN allows you to ‘set’ your country to anywhere in the world to access those shows.
 Whilst this may not be the main reason you need a VPN, it’s a nice plus to consider.

 3. It’s a cost-effective security solution